iframes in Next.js

 }

-Security First: Mitigating Risks with Sandboxing and CSP
+Security with Sandboxing and CSP

 To ensure security within your Next.js application, employ the sandbox attribute on your iframes to restrict the actions that the embedded content can perform.
 Always define a Content Security Policy (CSP) to control which resources the iframe can access: